-The Split window of Sound Rescue TerraTec Edition 2.0
+The Split window of Sound Rescue TERRATEC Edition 2.1

 Select the option you want to execute, provide a name for a new file if necessary and then click OK.
-Save your individual tracks here and burn them onto a CD.
+Save your individual track here and burn it onto a CD.